CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_11_explore_service_trust_portal.md

 ## Review
 In this lab, you have completed:
-- Explore the Service Trust portal
+- Explored the Service Trust portal
-- Explore on Trust Center and navigate to Microsoft’s six, key privacy principles
+- Explored on Trust Center and navigate to Microsoft’s six, key privacy principles

 ## You have successfully completed the lab